MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

     :::image type="content" source="media/desktop-shape-and-combine-data/remove-columns-button.png" alt-text="Screenshot of Power Query Editor's Home menu with the Remove Columns button highlighted.":::

-   Note the **New score** values haven't changed, due to the ordering of the steps.
+   >[!NOTE] The **New score** values haven't changed, due to the ordering of the steps.
 Power Query Editor records the steps sequentially, yet independently, of each other.
 To apply actions in a different sequence, you can move each applied step up or down.

 1. Right-click a step to see its context menu.